Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 I would follow up with a phone call to the hotel or reservations line just to be sure everything’s in order.

-I checked the website for the Citi Hilton HHonors Reserve card, and there’s nothing about the free weekend night certificates being non-transferable.
+I checked the website for the Citi Hilton HHonors Reserve card, and there’s nothing about the weekend night certificates being non-transferable.
 But always double check if you plan to use these for someone else!

 4. Starwood Preferred Guest

 You may book a room in someone else’s name, but you have to call to make the reservation 888-625-4988.
 Or, if you make the booking on the SPG website, you can call after you make the booking to put your guest’s name on the reservation.

 SPG Awards are typically non-transferable, but certain SPG Awards may be given to a third party where an SPG Member makes the request at the time the SPG Award is issued.
 The guest using the SPG Award may be required at check-in to show proper identification and provide a credit card to the SPG Participating Hotel for incidental charges.

 There’s lots of information on FlyerTalk regarding booking rooms for others with SPG points.

 Remember, there’s nowhere on the website reservation form to add additional guest names or comments, so I’d save time and just book directly with SPG over the phone (because you’d have to call anyway).

 Here’s my series on using Starwood hotel points!